quantkiosk/qkiosk-py/README.md

 >[!TIP]
 >```bash
->## you can also set up your key in your shell to avoid having to set it in R
+>## you can also set up your key in your shell to avoid having to set it in python
 >## this is more permanent and definitely how you would do it in production
 >
 >export QK_API_KEY=<YOUR_API_KEY>